j-reisons/calculated-risk/blog/docs.md

 ### Model

-The model of investing used is based on the following assumptions:
+The model of investing used by the calculator is based on the following assumptions:

 #### Time
 * We are investing towards some time horizon.